Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/readme.txt

 31/10/05 - version 1.3
 - support JTB
-- Ctrl+ clic to open definition
+- Ctrl+ click to open definition
 - corrected bug in outline now showing up the first time
 - removed self-history (now use the Workbench history)